 Therapists trained in family systems use a family diagram or genogram, which reveals patterns of behavior through different generations of the family.
 Couples identify healthy and unhealthy patterns in their families and decide which patterns they choose to keep and what they want to change.4

-Issues like finances, sex and children can be difficult to communicate.
-Sometimes partners feel that they are going around in circles without reaching a resolution.
-Therefore, it is recommended to have a safe and a neutral therapist to guide the conversation and examine the feelings and underlying needs in the conversation—which leads to empathy and understanding among partners.
+Issues like finances, sex, and children can be difficult to communicate.
+Sometimes partners feel that they’re going around in circles without reaching a resolution.
+Therefore, it is recommended to have a safe and a neutral therapist to guide the conversation and examine the feelings and underlying needs—which leads to empathy and understanding among partners.

-Couples bring into a romantic relationship a belief around how their financial life will work.
-Each partner’s beliefs are often created subconsciously, influenced by their families, friends, society and gender-related expectations, but rarely are these expectations talked about.3
+- Financial management: couples bring into a romantic relationship a belief around how their financial life will work.
+Each partner’s beliefs are often created subconsciously, influenced by their families, friends, society, and gender-related expectations, but rarely are these expectations talked about.3

 Premarital Counseling Examples

 Premarital counseling is a time to explore the unique sticking points that a couple is facing.
 This may include working on active listening or thinking through parenting styles for a blended family.